Last Updated on March 11, 2022 by Grow with Bovees

 The simple addition of compost to your garden soil, around trees and shrubs, or on your lawn will pay huge dividends in the form of healthy, disease-free plants.

-And there is also the satisfaction of recycling yard waste and other organic material, the feeling of well-being that comes from physical effort, and the delight found in being outdoors, digging in the soil.
+And there is also the satisfaction of recycling yard waste, food waste and other organic materials, the feeling of well-being that comes from physical effort, and the delight found in being outdoors, digging in the soil.

 When you mix compost into your soil, the return on your investment from your yard and garden is so valuable that many gardeners refer to compost as “black gold.”